geoblacklight/geoblacklight/README.md

 GeoBlacklight is a world-class discovery platform for geospatial (GIS) holdings.
-It is an open collaborative project aiming to build off of the successes of the Blacklight Solr-powered discovery interface and the multi-institutional OpenGeoportal federated metadata sharing communities.
+It is an open collaborative project aiming to build off of the successes of the Blacklight Solr-powered discovery interface and the multi-institutional [OpenGeoportal](http://opengeoportal.io/) and [OpenGeoMetadata](https://github.com/opengeometadata) federated metadata sharing communities.
 We're actively looking for community input and development partners.

 ### [Installation](https://github.com/geoblacklight/geoblacklight/wiki/Installation)

-Creating a new GeoBlacklight application from the template
+In order to create a new GeoBlacklight application from the template, run the following:

 ```
 $ rails new app-name -m https://raw.githubusercontent.com/geoblacklight/geoblacklight/master/template.rb